xcart/xcart-docs/_pages/kb_en/import-export/how_to_import_data.md

 {% toc %}

-## What Data Can be Imported in X-Cart?
+## What Data Can be Imported in X-Cart

 By default, X-Cart allows you to import the following data: